All Episodes

 What did you write, Michael?

-Well, he has the letter.
+Well, it's the letter.

 No, I didn't do a number.